itzdinnertime/itzdinnertime/README.md

 - 👀 I’m interested in koding
 - 🌱 I’m currently learning koding
 - 💞️ I’m looking to collaborate on koding
-- 📫 How to teach me koding
+- 📫 How to Reach me koding

 ## 🛠️ Languages